Cybersecurity in the Classroom

 By Adam Stone

-Before Emilie Ritchen Elementary School in Oxnard, California adopted one-to-one digital devices, it was chaos.
+Before Emilie Ritchen Elementary School in Oxnard, CA, adopted one-to-one digital devices, it was chaos.
 Multiple apps on multiple machines meant kids were always forgetting their passwords.

 Password management can be a daunting classroom challenge for K–12 educators.
 Here we’ll look at some of the common issues that arise when it comes to getting kids logged in, and then take a deep dive into some of the more effective solutions for organizing and managing classroom sign-on plans.